Published summary

 - Even short answers would likely imply a larger story about identity, values, or energy.

-- The prompt would likely surface both interpersonal warmth and appreciation for ordinary stability.
+- The Question would likely surface both interpersonal warmth and appreciation for ordinary stability.

 - Many entries would start with a concrete scene and only then explain why it mattered.